fit-r2lab/r2lab-misc/ssl-certificate-renewal/README.md

   **except** for the `r2labapi` certificate, where the first format is the one to pick
   > as Certificate only PEM encoded
-* also the `r2labapi_inria_fr_interm.cer` should not need any change, it's kept jsut in case the PLC restart breaks it all (as it almost always does, see below)
+* also the `r2labapi_inria_fr_interm.cer` should not need any change, it's kept just in case the PLC restart breaks it all (as it almost always does, see below)
 * ALSO BEWARE: on the PLC front
   * it's easy to have the startup script break it all under your feet
   * so **before restarting** the plc service